cleanflight/cleanflight/docs/Failsafe.md

 * No valid channel data from the RX is received via Serial RX.
 * Not using PPM and one of the first 4 channels do not have valid signals.
 * Using PPM and one of the channels in the PPM stream do not have valid signals.
-* A transmitter switch that is configured to control the failsafe mode is switched ON.
+* A transmitter switch that is configured to control the failsafe mode is switched ON (and 'failsafe_kill_switch' is set to 0).

 Failsafe intervention will be aborted when it was due to:

 * a lost RC signal and the RC signal has recovered.
-* a transmitter failsafe switch was set to ON position and the switch is set to OFF position.
+* a transmitter failsafe switch was set to ON position and the switch is set to OFF position (and 'failsafe_kill_switch' is set to 0).

 Note that:
 * At the end of a failsafe intervention, the flight controller will be disarmed and re-arming will be locked.
 From that moment on it is no longer possible to abort or re-arm and the flight controller has to be reset.
+* When 'failsafe_kill_switch' is set to 1 and the rc switch configured for failsafe is set to ON, the craft is instantly disarmed (but re-arming is not locked).
+Similar effect can be achieved by setting 'failsafe_throttle' to 1000 and 'failsafe_off_delay' to 0 (but arming is locked).
+* Prior to starting a failsafe intervention it is checked if the throttle position was below 'min_throttle' level for the last 3 seconds.
+If it was the craft is assumed to be on the ground and is only disarmed.
+It may be re-armed without a power cycle.

 Some notes about **SAFETY**:
 * The failsafe system will be activated regardless of current throttle position.
 So when the failsafe intervention is aborted (RC signal restored/failsafe switch set to OFF) the current stick position will direct the craft !